RuthranOkil/Automating_telegram_bot/README.md

 In this Project i have developed a python script to automate the process of a telegram bot

+This script is developed using Telethon and Bs4

 To use this bot u have to install following requirements:

             rsa